zachbutton/crystalize.js/README.md

 The `.leave()` method is fine if you either know the historic index you want to backtrack to, or you simple want to increment the current one (undo/redo).

-But, there might be time's where you want to focus on a specific shard and calculate both crystals as though that shard is the most recent shard.
+But, there might be times where you want to focus on a specific shard and calculate both crystals as though that shard is the most recent shard.

 You can use `.focus()` to accomplish that.